-Daily departures are available to lodges near Tambopata National Reserve and the adjacent Bahuaje-Sonene National Park, home to over 20,000 plant species, over 900 species of birds (more than all the species in the continental USA), 91 mammals, 1230 butterflies, 127 amphibians and reptiles, and much more!
+Daily departures are available to lodges near Tambopata National Reserve and the adjacent Bahuaje-Sonene National Park in Peru, home to over 20,000 plant species, over 900 species of birds (more than all the species in the continental USA), 91 mammals, 1230 butterflies, 127 amphibians and reptiles, and much more!
 It is also a haven for the Amazon's largest, most spectacular and most endangered predators - the Jaguar, the Giant Otter, the Harpy Eagle and the Black Caiman.

-The remote location of rain forest ecolodges, far enough from civilization, and close to natural oxbow lake ecosystems, puts you in proximity to the most remarkable attractions of the South American rainforest.
+The remote location of comfortable rain forest ecolodges, far enough from civilization, and close to natural oxbow lake ecosystems, puts you in proximity to the most remarkable attractions of the South American rainforest.
 Each day offers a fresh half-day or full-day excursion, while evenings can be spent relaxing and enjoying your accommodations, restaurant and bar services.
 Comfortable lodges include private bathrooms with hot water.
 Electricity is limited to short periods in the morning and evening so you can charge your cameras and devices.
 All meals are included and special diets can be accommodated with advance notice.